scala-native/scala-native.g8/README.md

 #### What a system language is?

-It basically means that you are able to write system software, such as native libraries, like .DLLs, .LIBs, .EXEs for the Windows platforms, or their counterparts for other platforms.
+It basically means that you are able to write system software, such as native libraries and other executable binaries targetting specific platforms.
 In other words, a system language generates _native code_, able to run straight onto the "bare metal".
+You can even write an operating system with a system language or a combination of system languages.

+#### Can I link Scala Native code with binaries from other languages?

+At the time of this writing, Scala Native allows linking with C. Work is in progress in order to allow other programming languages.
+There are annotations which are intended to inform the linker about the foreign language symbol to be associated to variables and functions of your Scala Native code.

 #### Does Scala Native with AOT performs better than Scala with JIT?